-Don't make homemade sunscreen
+Homemade sunscreen won't protect your skin

 If you worry about chemicals in sunscreen, you can buy clothing and sun umbrellas with SPF in them.
 (Photo: Alexander Chaikin/Shutterstock)

 Many of the DIY sunscreen recipes involve a mixture of zinc oxide, shea butter and oils.
-Paste zinc oxide can be an effective sunblock and is often used by lifeguards, says Rebecca Baxt, M.D., a board certified dermatologist who practices in Paramus, New Jersey,
+Paste zinc oxide can be an effective sunblock and is often used by lifeguards, says Rebecca Baxt, M.D., a board certified dermatologist who practices in Paramus, New Jersey.

 "Plain zinc oxide is the best sunblock since it's a physical barrier and not much gets through it.
 It's a white paste so people don't like to use it much," she says.
 "It's not cosmetically pleasing."

-But the zinc and titanium suggested in most DIY sunscreen recipes is generally in power form.
+But the zinc and titanium suggested in most DIY sunscreen recipes is generally in powder form.

 Lunder especially cautions people against buying nano forms of zinc and titanium powder.
 "The particles are much more absorbed by the lungs and nasal passages — which is why we don’t recommend people use powder or spray sunscreens."

 Other DIY recipes just include a mix of essential oils.
 In those cases, that might leave you with no sun protection at all.
-You could also have an unpleasant response to ingredients.
+You could also have an unpleasant response to the ingredients.

 "Making your own sunblock is unproven and untested so it's very easy to get a sunburn or allergic reaction and rash," Baxt says.

-Note: Editor's note: This story was originally written in July 2009 and has been updated with new information.